 CRO Account holders should ensure that there is sufficient money in their account to cover the transaction before submitting their documents.

 The B1 form can be signed digitally using a Revenue Online Service (ROS) certificate or can be signed using a signature page.
-The signature page is available after the B1 form has been submitted electronically and must be printed, signed and delivered to the CRO within 28 days of submitting the form online.
-Failure to deliver the signature page to the CRO on time can result in late filing penalties and loss of audit exemption.
-Where a document is delivered to the CRO after its filing deadline for any reason, including as a result of being lost or delayed in the postal system, the law leaves the CRO with no option but to treat it as being late.
+The signature page is available at the end of the B1 form and has to be submitted electronically and must be printed, signed and uploaded to CORE to allow payment within the 56 days.
+Failure to submit the return to the CRO on time can result in late filing penalties and loss of audit exemption.

 Since 1st April 2018, B1’s are automatically rejected where the B1 signature page or overall certificate is not signed, if it has only one signature or where the financial statements have not been uploaded.